Michelle has been a Real Estate Broker over 15 years. She loves educating buyers and sellers on how to make their transactions go smoothly.

-Step 1 of the home-buying process is a very important step that many home buyers take for granted.
+The first step of the home buying process is a very important one that many people ake for granted.
 If you choose wisely, you will have a great buying experience.

 Tips on Picking a Good Real Estate Agent